Office of Sponsored Programs

 Research Foundation Appointments

-Appointments to the Research Foundation payroll include regular and summer appointments.
+Appointments to the Research Foundation payroll include regular, summer, and extra service.
 Amounts paid should be based on reasonable calculations with justification and approval required.
-For calculation of summer salary for academic year employees, see above under the section” SUNY New Paltz Employees.”

 Student Appointments